SATAY-LL/Transposonmapper/README.rst

 - Docker
 - Xserver (for displaying the GUI)

-To build the image locally in your computer, from DockerHub :
+To build the image locally in your computer, from DockerHub:

    - create an account in DockerHub

 - Pull the image

 .. code-block:: console

    docker pull mwakok/satay:latest